Quality-adjusted life year: Debate

 ECHOUTCOME also released "European Guidelines for Cost-Effectiveness Assessments of Health Technologies", which recommended not using QALYs in healthcare decision making.
-Instead, the guidelines recommended that cost-effectiveness analyses focus on "costs per relevant clinical outcome."
+Instead, the guidelines recommended that cost-effectiveness analyses focus on "costs per relevant clinical outcome".

-In response to the ECHOUTCOME study, representatives of the National Institute for Health and Care Excellence, the Scottish Medicines Consortium, and the Organisation for Economic Co-operation and Development made the following points.
+In response to the ECHOUTCOME study, representatives of the National Institute for Health and Care Excellence, the Scottish Medicines Consortium, and the OECD made the following points.